facebookresearch/ParlAI/docs/source/seq2seq_tutorial.rst

             # no valid examples, just return the empty responses we set up
             return batch_reply

-        # produce prodictions either way, but use the targets if available
+        # produce predictions either way, but use the targets if available
         predictions = self.predict(xs, ys)

         for i in range(len(predictions)):